markh-tn/markarch/README.md

 Don't seriously use this.
 ## To run this script
 **You MUST have UEFI/EFI enabled.**\
+This script assumes you have your internet connection configured.\
 In the Arch Linux iso, run this command.
 ```
 bash <(curl -L https://raw.githubusercontent.com/markh-tn/markarch/main/markarch.sh)